How to Choose the Right Light Bulb

 You replace an outdated light fixture, apply a fresh coat of paint, and bring in new furniture, yet the room still doesn't look quite right.

 Brightness, color temperature, bulb shape, and bulb compatibility all affect how a fixture functions, how finishes and paint colors appear, and how much usable light a room receives.
-Understanding a few basic lighting terms can make it much easier to choose bulbs that complement both your fixtures and your home.
+Understanding a few basic lighting terms can make it much easier to choose bulbs that improve both the performance of your fixtures and the overall appearance of your home.

 Lumens vs. Watts: What Actually Matters?